jandhyammohanganga/jandhyammohanganga/README.md

 ### 🚀 Areas of Interest

-* 🧠 VLSI Design & Functional Verification
+- 🧠 VLSI Design & Functional Verification
-*  🧪 Writing RTL code, testbenches & exploring UVM
-* 🔧 Solving real-world problems with a mix of hardware + code
+- 🤖 Exploring AI tools for productivity and engineering
+- 🌄 Trekking and discovering new places
+- 📝 Publishing weekly LinkedIn posts exploring key milestones and innovations in VLSI history

 ---